 Most people who have laparoscopic hernia repair surgery are able to go home the same day.
 Recovery time is about 1 to 2 weeks.

 You most likely can return to light activity after 1 to 2 weeks.
-Strenuous exercise should wait until after 4 weeks of recovery.
+Strenuous exercise should wait until after 4 weeks of recovery or until your doctor says it's okay.

 Why It Is Done